pasta-express/codeexp-app/README.md

 ### Problems addressed:

-* Businesses can convert excess unused space into extra income.
+* With remote working increasingly becoming the norm, businesses can convert excess unused space into extra income.
 * Workers previously priced out of a co-working space are able to choose where they want to work from.
 * **Goal** To efficiently manage the demand and supply of working spaces